The Adventures of Teddy Ruxpin: United States

 Hi-Tops Video initially released a lineup of VHS tapes of the show.
 Episodes range from 1-3 per tape, and often featured wrap-around footage of a live-action Teddy Ruxpin, providing the role of the host of the tapes.
 Hi-Tops released twelve volumes altogether, making up seventeen episodes in all.

-On August 8, 2000, EnterTech Home Entertainment and Blue Steel Releasing released a VHS tape entitled Teddy Ruxpin: The Movie.
-Despite being marketed as a movie and being "based upon the television series", it actuality contains the first four episodes of the series edited together to form a movie.
+In August 2000, EnterTech Home Entertainment and Blue Steel Releasing released a VHS tape entitled Teddy Ruxpin: The Movie.
+Despite being marketed as a film and being "based upon the television series", it actually contains the first four episodes of the series edited together to form a film.

 In February 2006, First National Pictures released two volumes of the series (11 episodes) on DVD.
 Two additional volumes were to be released to complete the series, but for unknown reasons, they were never released.

 In January 2008, Mill Creek Entertainment acquired the rights to the series; they subsequently released all 65 episodes in three volume sets.
-In January 2009, Mill Creek Entertainment released a six-disc complete series box set featuring all 65 episodes on DVD for the first time.
+The following year, Mill Creek Entertainment released a six-disc complete series box set featuring all 65 episodes on DVD for the first time.
 As of 2010, these releases have been discontinued and are out of print.

 In 2012, Image Entertainment acquired the rights to the series.
-On July 10, 2012, they released a ten-disc set featuring all 65 episodes of the series entitled The Complete Adventures of Teddy Ruxpin on DVD in Region 1.
+In July, they released a ten-disc set featuring all 65 episodes of the series entitled The Complete Adventures of Teddy Ruxpin on DVD in Region 1.